ReinX24/udd-library-feedback-app/README.md

 `php -S localhost:8080`

-You can use any free port number on your local machine, in port 8080 is being used for demonstration purposes.
+You can use any free port number on your local machine, port 8080 is being used for demonstration purposes.
 Type in 'localhost:8080' in the browser to view the webpage.

 ![database_admin_accounts](readme_images/index.png)